Rithika137/Smart-Plant-Health-Monitoring-ESP8266/README.md

-# 🌱 Smart Plant Health Monitoring System using ESP8266
+# Smart Plant Health Monitoring System

 An IoT-based plant health monitoring system that measures temperature, humidity, and soil moisture in real time and displays the data on a black-themed web dashboard hosted by ESP8266.